nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Creating a device and connecting to device.

-To communicate with a device a BluetoothLEDevice class needs to be created using the devices bluetooth address.
+To communicate with a device a BluetoothLEDevice class needs to be created using the devices bluetooth address and type.
 This can be the bluetooth address from the BluetoothLEAdvertisementWatcher event or using a hard coded address.

 In this case from the Watcher advertisement received event.